-Muskrats are typically 40 to 60 centimetres long and weigh anywhere from 680 grams to 1.8 kilograms.
+Muskrats are typically 40 to 60 cm long and weigh anywhere from 680 grams to 1.8 kg.

 Muskrats have a thick cover of short brown fur.
 Their tails, which make up almost half of their length, are flat and scaled.
 It is commonly confused with the Norway Rat, which has a round tail.